 Can the influenza vaccine actually cause influenza?
 Are there any side effects?

 Influenza vaccination does not cause influenza.
 The most frequent side effect of the injectable influenza vaccine is soreness at the injection site for one to two days.
 Occasionally, some people experience a period of mild fever and fatigue for a day or two, following vaccination.

 Side effects from the nasal-spray vaccine are generally mild and temporary.
 The most common side effect is runny nose.
 Other side effects include cold-like symptoms, such as headache, cough, sore throat, tiredness or weakness, irritability, and muscle aches.

-The best time for people to receive influenza vaccination is before they are exposed to the virus.
+The best time to receive influenza vaccination is before exposure to the virus.
 You and your child can get vaccinated as soon as vaccine is available in your community.
 Getting vaccinated now gives your body time to build protection against the strains of influenza predicted to be most common this influenza season.
 It typically takes two weeks to be protected after being vaccinated.

 Is it true that the influenza vaccine can cause autism or other diseases?

 Many studies, both in and outside of the United States, have not shown any link between vaccines and autism or other diseases.